 Once BHP has funded all exploration expenditures, other than those expenditures funded by Riverside, amounting up to US\$5,000,000, and made other payments to Riverside.
-It will have earned the conditions to convert to up to a 80% owner in a subsequent join venture with Riverside.
+BHP will have earned the conditions to convert to up to a 80% owner in a subsequent joint venture with Riverside.
 Once BHP has funded all generative expenditures in the Project, Riverside can elect to fund between 10% and 20% of the remaining exploration expenditures.
-At any time after the Generative program ends, BHP can request Riverside to transfer its rights and obligations under the Agreement for Llano de Nogal Orogen concessions to BHP Exploration Chile SpA ("BHP") or its affiliates pursuant to the exploration and financing agreement between BHP and Riverside dated May 15, 2019.
+At any time after the Generative program ends,

+BHP can request Riverside to transfer its rights and obligations under the Agreement for Llano de Nogal Orogen concessions to BHP Exploration Chile SpA ("BHP") or its affiliates pursuant to the exploration and financing agreement between BHP and Riverside dated May 15, 2019.

-Riverside's mineral concessions at the current time are still controlled by Riverside but may be added to BHP's earn in interest in the future.
-Currently Riverside controls these 100% for Llano de Nogal of Riverside.
+These mineral concessions at the current time are still controlled by Riverside but may be added to BHP's earn in interest in the future.